X-15: Lessons for Reusable Winged Spaceflight (1966)

 Most missions followed two basic profiles.
 "Speed" missions saw the rocket plane level off at about 101,000 feet and push for ever-higher Mach numbers.
 The X-15 reached its top speed — Mach 6.72, or about 4520 miles per hour — during the 188th flight of the series on 3 October 1967 with Air Force Major William "Pete" Knight at the controls.

 Knight flew X-15A-2, the former X-15 No. 2, which had rolled over during an abort landing on 9 November 1962, seriously injuring its pilot, John McKay.
 When NASA and the Air Force rebuilt X-15 No. 2, they modified its design to enable faster flights.
-McKay resumed X-15 flights after his recovery, though injuries he sustained plagued him until his death in 1975 at age 52.
+One modification was the addition of a replaceable ablative heat shield so that it could withstand the higher temperatures that came with faster speeds.
+Ablative heat shields are designed to char and break away, carrying away heat.

 For "altitude" missions, the X-15 climbed steeply until it exhausted its propellants, then arced upward, unpowered.
 X-15 reached its peak altitude — 354,200 feet (almost 67 miles) above the Earth's surface — on 22 August 1963, with NASA pilot Joseph Walker in the cockpit.